Nizar7zak/Git-start/README.md

 ### Git WORKFLOW
 #### What we do on a daily basis when using git?
-imagine we have a project directory and git repo which is actually a hidden sub dicectory in our project directory, every day as part of working on various tasks, we modify one or more files, when our project reaches a state we want to record, we commit those changes into our repo.
+Imagine we have a project directory and git repo which is actually a hidden sub dicectory in our project directory, every day as part of working on various tasks, we modify one or more files, when our project reaches a state we want to record, we commit those changes into our repo.

-creating a commit is like taking a snapshot of our project, in Git we have a special area or special intermidate step, that does not exist in most other version control systems, is's called the Staging Area, it's essentially what we're proposing for the next commit or the next snapshot, so when we're done making changes, we add the modified files to the staging area, review our changes and if everything is good then we'll make a commit. the proposed snapshot will get permanently stored in our repo.
+Creating a commit is like taking a snapshot of our project, in Git we have a special area or special intermidate step, that does not exist in most other version control systems, it's called the Staging Area, it's essentially what we're proposing for the next commit or the next snapshot, so when we're done making changes, we add the modified files to the staging area, review our changes and if everything is good then we'll make a commit. the proposed snapshot will get permanently stored in our repo.

 ### Staging area:-
-> allows us to review our work before recording a snapshot, if some of the changes should not be recorded as part of the next snapshot, we can unstage them and commit them as part of another snapshot, that's the basic git workflow now.
+> Allows us to review our work before recording a snapshot, if some of the changes should not be recorded as part of the next snapshot, we can unstage them and commit them as part of another snapshot, that's the basic git workflow now.

 ### COMMIT :-
-each commit contains a unique identifier that gets generated by Git, it's like a revision number. each commit also contains information about what was changes, by who, when, as well as complete snapshot of our project at the time it was created, so we can quickly restore the project to an earlier snapshot without having to compute the changes.
+Each commit contains a unique identifier that gets generated by Git, it's like a revision number. each commit also contains information about what was changes, by who, when, as well as complete snapshot of our project at the time it was created, so we can quickly restore the project to an earlier snapshot without having to compute the changes.

-### save all content --> waste a lot of space?!
+### SAVE ALL CONTENT --> WASTE A LOT OF SPACE?!
 No, because Git is very efficient in data storage, it compresses file contents and does not store duplicate content, do you want to know how? at this time we should just know each commits conatins a complete snapshot of our project.

-* to show files in staging area -> git ls-files
+* git ls-files => show files in staging area
-* to delete files recursive -> git rm --cached -r fileName
+* git rm --cached -r fileName => delete files recursive

 ### Just to Know Git Object contains:-
 1. Commits